rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}anna_bjorklund.jpeg" alt="Anna Björklund"/>
 </div>

-<a name="anna">[Anna Björklund](https://aebjorklund.github.io/) (Graduate Student, Linguistics) </a> is a graduate student whose primary research interests are in the phonetics and revitalization of the Wintuan languages of Northern California, which survive through archival materials.
+<a name="anna">[Anna Björklund's](https://aebjorklund.github.io/) (PhD 2025, Linguistics) </a> primary research interests are in the phonetics and revitalization of the Wintuan languages of Northern California, which survive through archival materials.
 She has been a linguist consultant with the Paskenta Band of Nomlaki Indians since 2020, and the Wintu Tribe of Northern California since 2022.

 <div class="image right people_images">
 <img src="{{ site.urlimg }}deal-02.jpg" alt="Amy Rose Deal"/>